jbhunt/parallel-pyspin/README.md

 ```

 ### Adding one or more secondary cameras ###
-A secondary camera's acquisition is coupled to the primary camera's acquisition.
+A secondary camera's acquisition is coupled to the primary camera's acquisition via a hardware trigger.

 ```python
 >>> from llpyspin import secondary